Alturil/musical-scales/MusicalScales.Tests/README.md

 ## Test Results

 All 110 tests pass successfully, providing confidence in the reliability of the service layer implementations.

+## Continuous Integration

+The project includes a streamlined GitHub Actions workflow (`.github/workflows/build-and-test.yml`) that provides:

+### Build and Test Job
+- **Automated Building**: Restores dependencies and builds the solution
+- **Unit Test Execution**: Runs all 110+ unit tests
+- **Test Reporting**: Uses dorny/test-reporter for clean, readable test result summaries

+### Workflow Triggers
+- **Push Events**: Automatically runs on pushes to `main` branch
+- **Pull Requests**: Runs on all PRs targeting the `main` branch
+- **Manual Trigger**: Can be run manually from the GitHub Actions tab

+The workflow focuses on essential CI tasks: building the solution and running tests with clear reporting.

 ## Notes